Jasper Carrott: Career

 In 2005, he staged and appeared in the first Jasper Carrott's Rock With Laughter Christmas concert at the National Exhibition Centre (NEC) Birmingham, supported live by Jimmy Carr, Jethro, Roy Wood, and Lenny Henry.

 In summer 2007, Carrott hosted the Endemol-produced game show Golden Balls for ITV1.

 On 15 September 2007, he was inducted into the Birmingham Walk of Stars at the Arts Fest 2007 celebrations.
 The award was presented by the Lord Mayor of Birmingham.
 Carrott is the second inductee, following Ozzy Osbourne.
 Carrott was awarded the Lifetime Achievement Award by the British Comedy Awards on 6 December 2008.

 In August 2017, Carrott underwent an operation to clear a blocked artery, followed by a quadruple heart bypass.
 A 30-date tour was cancelled.
 He has since said the surgery gave him a new lease of life and he has no plans to retire, citing Ken Dodd's longevity as an example.

-In 2023 Carrott played the character Sykesy in the BBC Radio 4 radio serial drama The Archers.
+In 2023, Carrott played the character Sykesy in the BBC Radio 4 radio serial drama The Archers.

 Literary work

 Carrott has written the humorous paperbacks A Little Zit on the Side (1979), and Sweet and Sour Labrador (1982).
 He also wrote a novel called Shop! or a Store is Born.

-Carrott's former manager, John Starkey, has written a book entitled Jasper and Me (1993; Etsiketsi Books), which included the line, "He once said, 'Ringo isn't the best drummer in the world.
+Carrott's former manager, John Starkey, has written a book titled Jasper and Me (1993; Etsiketsi Books), which included the line, "He once said, 'Ringo isn't the best drummer in the world.
 He isn't even the best drummer in the Beatles'."
 This quote was commonly credited to John Lennon until Mark Lewisohn identified, in 1983, that it was Carrott who said it.
-However, Lewisohn has since confirmed that the line originally came from a 1981 episode of the BBC Radio 4 comedy series Radio Active, written by Geoffrey Perkins.
+However, Lewisohn has since confirmed that the line originally came from a 1981 episode of the BBC Radio 4 comedy series Radio Active, written by Geoffrey Perkins, Angus Deayton and Richard Curtis.